dconroy/ULI-Registry/README.md

 ## Outstanding Questions

 1) Is mongo the right technology for this?
 Will it scale to millions of users?
 2) Can the matching be improved?
-Right now only doing email, or combination of first and last name.
+Right now only doing MemberEmail, or combination of first and last name.
 How can we ensure millisecond response time on multiple search types on a NOSQL collection?
 Elastic Search?
 3) Do I need to nest the license information like the DID spec?
 4) How do we avoid leaking data?
    1) Do we need to obsfucate license numbers?
-   2) NRDS?
+   2) MemberNationalAssociationId?
    3) Names?
 5) Do we need to deploy this?